Visually Descriptive Language Model for Vector Graphics Reasoning: Experiments

 \subsection{Results}

 Table~\ref{tab:main_result} shows the zero-shot accuracy for the evaluation tasks.
 We outline the key findings as follows:

-\textbf{\ourstxt, even without access to the original image, outperforms strong LMMs}, highlighting the efficacy of the intermediate \blabbr{} representation for precise low-level perception and reasoning.
-We also observe that strong text-only models can make well-reasoned assumptions to creatively interpret the text-based perception results or filter out unimportant information.
-For instance, as illustrated in Figure~\ref{fig:overview}, it correctly infers the compositional object with two triangles as a ``star''.
-See Figure~\ref{fig:full_response_of_maze_example} for the complete response.

-\textbf{\oursmm significantly improves LMMs on low-level reasoning tasks, while preserving their capabilities in high-level reasoning.} Table~\ref{tab:main_result} shows that, without any task-specific fine-tuning, strong LMM reasoners can effectively incorporate the additional information provided by the \blabbr{} representation alongside the image input.
+\paragraph{\ours significantly improves LMMs on low-level reasoning tasks, while preserving their capabilities in high-level reasoning.} The fact that \ourstxt performs competitively even with a text-only reasoner highlights the efficacy of the intermediate \blabbr{} representation for precise low-level visual perception.
+Without any task-specific fine-tuning, strong LMM reasoners can effectively incorporate the additional information provided \blabbr{} alongside the image input.
 Figure~\ref{fig:lmm_improv} further demonstrates that this benefit only emerges when the LMM has a certain level of text-reasoning ability and persists in state-of-the-art LMMs.
 For high-level reasoning tasks (Table~\ref{tab:vgbench_results}), the improvement is more subtle, as the tasks focus on the semantics of the \imgtype, such as “what can this be used for?”, which rarely require precise location or measurements of visual elements.

-\textbf{QA performance on complex math problems does not necessarily reflect a faithful understanding of low-level visual concepts.} We observe that G-LLaVA~\citep{gao2023gllava}, a model demonstrating strong performance on geometric problems, such as MathVista~\citep{lu2023mathvista}, still struggles with understanding basic lines and angles, which are prerequisites for solving geometric math problems.
+\paragraph{QA performance on complex math problems does not necessarily reflect a faithful understanding of low-level visual concepts.} We observe that G-LLaVA~\citep{gao2023gllava}, a model demonstrating strong performance on geometric problems, such as MathVista~\citep{lu2023mathvista}, still struggles with understanding basic lines and angles, which are prerequisites for solving geometric math problems.

-\textbf{Existing vision-language models, such as GLIP and BLIP2, are ineffective as low-level visual preceptors.} This is evidenced by the unsatisfactory performance of ViperGPT, even when equipped with a strong planner like GPT-4.
+\paragraph{Existing vision-language models, such as GLIP and BLIP2, are ineffective as low-level visual preceptors.} This is evidenced by the unsatisfactory performance of ViperGPT, even when equipped with a strong planner like GPT-4.
 On the other hand, we observe that augmenting the reasoning model in \ourstxt with code interpreters can be particularly helpful for tasks requiring algorithmic reasoning, such as 3$\times$3 maze solving.